otwn/flask-on-docker/README.md

 Troubleshooting
 =====
 + 403 Forbidden - Check permission of a directory/file
 + 502 Bad Gateway - Check a file name.
-The difference jQuery/ and jquery/ would show 502 error.
+Even a difference jQuery/ and jquery/ on asset.py would show a 502 error.